erickbytes/divbull/divbull.com/content/blog/Stocks-That-I-Sold.md

 **Roku (ROKU)**

 - sold for: -$631.42 loss (-36.62%)
-- reason: dependent on TV manaufacturers, TV Operating System needs distribution, lack of a moat, not profitable
+- reason: dependent on TV manufacturers, TV Operating System needs distribution, not profitable, lack of a moat?

 **Yeti (YETI)**